 Ex-MLB players Luis Valbuena, Jose Castillo die in car crash

-CARACAS, Venezuela (AP) — Former major league players Luis Valbuena and Jose Castillo were killed in a car crash following a winter league game in Venezuela.
+CARACAS, Venezuela (AP) — Former major league players Luis Valbuena and Jose Castillo were killed in a car crash in Venezuela caused by highway bandits who then robbed them, officials said Friday.

-The 33-year-old Valbuena and 37-year-old Castillo died late Thursday, according to Cardenales de Lara of the Venezuelan league.
+The 33-year-old Valbuena and 37-year-old Castillo died late Thursday when their SUV crashed as it tried to veer around an object on the road, Yaracuy state Gov. Julio Leon Heredia said on his Twitter account.
+Officials said some bandits place or throw objects on highways to force vehicles to stop or crash so they can rob the occupants.

-The team said their vehicle overturned as they were heading to the city of Barquisimeto after a game in the capital, Caracas.
+Heredia said four people have been detained after being found with property of the athletes.

 Third baseman Carlos Rivero was in the car and survived, according to the website beisbolplay.